AlGepe/OmniCalcs/SEO/ChristmasTree/New_Christmas.md

 Now that we know what we have to look at, let's do it.
 To achieve such a high level of Christmas tree decorations we need the aforementioned symmetry, uniformity...
 And that only leaves us one possible path to walk: Maths.
 Using maths we can predict the <portal cid=208>length</portal> of Christmas tree decorations (lights or ribbons) that we will need to achieve our desired level of "tree coverage".
 Using maths we can also calculate the amount of baubles we will need for our tree; let us show you how.

 The first thing we have to decide is the best way to wrap the light around the tree.
 For this, the best option is the mathematical shape called: **_Conical Helix_**.
 The best way to understand this curve (aside from looking at the picture above this text) is to imagine a helix wrapped around a cone, so that as it goes up, it gets narrower and narrower.
+Since we can all agree that a typical Christmas tree looks very similar to a cone, it is easy to see how this shape is a good way to wrap our Christmas tree decorations.

-This shapes gives us very good uniformity when seen from the side or from the top (not that many people look at christmas trees from this side, but it's good to have all the bases covered) and it has almost rotational symmetry so that it does not matter where you start wrapping the Christmas tree or if you turn it around.
+The conical helix gives us very good uniformity when seen from the side or from the top (not that many people look at christmas trees from this side, but it's good to have all the bases covered) and it has almost rotational symmetry so that it does not matter where you start wrapping the Christmas tree or if you turn it around.
+With this in mind, the next step is to explore the mathematical equations that define such a shape.
+Those are not as complicated as one might think, the most complicated operations are an integral and a <portal cid=151>square root</portal>.
+Let's introduce them:

+`x(t) = r * (1-t) * cos(wt)`
+`y(t) = r * (1-t) * sin(wt)`
+`z(t) = h * t`

+`Length = ∫√[x(t)² + y(t)² + z(t)²]dt`

+Where `t` determines what point of the conical helix we're in and `r` is the starting radius(which for us is the diameter at the base of the tree)

+It might look like a complicated set of formulas but with a very basic understanding of integration you could solve it by hand.
+You don't need to do it, though, because we have created for you this easy calculator to do all the dirty work for you.

+The calculator can not only determine the length needed to properly cover the tree, but also the amount of Christmas baubles that you will need to use to decorate the tree.
+For this second calculation there is no fancy maths required since the calculator will compute the area of the cone formed by the Christmas tree.
+With this value and your desired density of baubles, the calculator will obtain the necessary number of baubles as well as tell you what <portal cid=404>percentage</portal> of the surface of the tree will be covered by this bubbly Christmas decorations.

 ## How to decorate a Christmas tree with lights [Theory]

 XXXXXXXXXXXXXXXXXX

-But Christmas tree decorations, Christmas tree farms and all that surrounds this symbol of Christmas time, was not always as prevalent as we think.
-In fact the Christmas tree history is a very interesting one as we will explain now.
-Spoiler alert: the first Christmas tree probably appeared much later than you think.
 ## =How to use the calculator

 Now that we know how the Christmas tree decorations calculator works internally, we can see how to use it for our purposes.
 To begin the explanation let us explain what each of the fields is referring to.